azurah/Data-Structure-and-Algorithms-Learning-Path/README.md

 ## What is it?
 ![Big 5](https://github.com/perceptron00/DSA-PseudoCodes/blob/master/Images/Big5.jpg)

-This is my study plan to be completed in 3 to 6 months to get placement in good comapany !!
+This is my study plan to be completed in 3 to 6 months to get placement in good company !!
-Here all the pseudocodes of Data structures and algorithms are going to be available.
-External links are also there to solve some of the coding problem related to perticular topic.
+Here all the pseudo codes of Data structures and algorithms are going to be available.
+External links are also there to solve some of the coding problem related to particular topic.
 It helps to build a better understanding of the topic.